Ryarralk/Gw2ChatBoxEx/README.md

 The program shouldn't be against the ToS of Guild Wars 2 as it respect the rules of 1 key = 1 action and is working the same way as a Autokey script to play music insruments.
 It doesn't interact at any moment with the game, only with your hardware and your OS.

 That said, use it as your own risk.
-I'm not responsible if you have been banned from the game for using the application.
+I cannot be held responsible if you have been banned from the game for using the application.

 ## Support